 Step 7.
 Whisk 1/2 cup of the hot liquid into the cream cheese; whisk until smooth and no lumps are left before adding more liquid.
 Continue gradually adding and whisking hot liquid until all is combined and smooth.

-Step 9.
 Fill a large bowl 3/4 full with ice cubes and add water (it needs to be heavy on the ice cubes).
 Immerse the bag of hot liquid into the ice water.
 Chill it for approx. 30 minutes until the liquid is cold throughout, adding more ice cubes if needed.

+In my machine, it takes about 25 minutes for the ice cream to freeze completely.
+You know it's ready when the ice cream is pulling away from the sides of the canister.
 The finished ice cream has a soft-serve consistency.
 It's smooth but slightly grainy at this point.
 The texture gets smoother/creamier/better when you put it in the freezer for a few hours.

-Step 11.
+Step 10.
 Transfer the ice cream to a container.
 Tap it on the counter to remove any bubbles and level it.
 Cover the surface with a piece of parchment paper (or use wax paper; but, don't use plastic wrap--it can stick in the folds of the ice cream and be hard to remove).
 Put an air-tight lid on it.

-Step 12.
+Step 11.
 Freeze in the coldest part of your freezer for at least 4 hours.

-Look at those vanilla bean specks.
+Look at those tasty vanilla bean specks.

-Make it a yummy day!
+Make it a Yummy day!